ChrstphrHll/npc_gen/students/Levio Evindal.md

   int: 15
   str: 15
   wis: 13
-track: Protection
-trait: I pocket anything I see that might have some value.
-trait1: Sensual
-trait2: Ignorant
 year: 2
+guild: Elkenval
+partyID: 22
 ---
 # Levio Evindal
 ---
 ### Description
 - 2nd year Half-Orc Artificer in Elkenval
-- straight black hair that's geled back, Pale Gray eyes, and Pale Gray skin
+- straight black hair that's geled back, Pale Blue eyes, and Pale Gray skin
 - Is Sensual and Ignorant, and has Intelligence as their ideal

 ### Organizations